iotaledger/susee-streams-poc/sensor/README.md

             Therefore in case you are using 'act-as-remote-control' you will also need to use the 'iota-bridge' option to connect to the iota-bridge.

-The *streams-poc-lib* test application can only bee remote controlled if the streams channel has not already been initialized (further details can be found in the [streams-poc-lib README](../sensor/streams-poc-lib/README.md)).
+The *streams-poc-lib* test application can only bee remote controlled if the *Streams Channel* has not already been initialized (further details can be found in the [streams-poc-lib README](../sensor/streams-poc-lib/README.md)).